|2007||Prince William County||Prince William Wildflower Society||Merrimac Farm Wildlife Management Area|

-This site was registered for the large stand of Virginia bluebells and other spring wildflowers in the Cedar Run floodplain, and also for the upland forest community in the northern and western portions of the property.
+The Merrimac Farm Wildlife Management Area Registry site was recognized for the large stand of Virginia bluebells and other spring wildflowers in the Cedar Run floodplain, and also for the upland forest community in the northern and western portions of the property.
 This forest is one of the best stands left in Prince William with high species diversity, low levels of deer browse, little human disturbance for 50-80 years and few invasive plants.
 A portion of the forest is classified as upland depressional forest, a fairly rare plant community type characterized by a perched water table and wet-tolerant species.
-OPEN.

 Merrimac Farm Wildlife Management Area

 One of the most important roles the Virginia Native Plant Society can play as a conservation organization is to participate in local conservation and education efforts.